 DSSAT 4.7 includes a range of tools to assist users in preparing datasets for simulation, for running large or complex simulations, and for analysing results.
 Below, we briefly describe features of each tool.
-Further information can be found under the Help option of each tool.
+Further information can be found under the Help option of each tool within the DSSAT shell.

 ATCreate is the Experimental Data Utility for conveniently entering crop measurement data you already have collected, such either as phenology or final yields measured once during the end of the season or as time-courses of plant growth/soil water/soil N or plant N measurements taken at multiple dates during the season.

 By providing access to field measurements, the tool allows:

 The tool can create two types of crop measurement files:

 - Summary, primarily end of season average performance (A) data, and critical phenological observations, such as flowering data and maturity date – File A

 - Time course (T) observations, such as leaf area index measured multiple time during the growing season, growth analysis data, including leaf, stem, and reproductive biomass, soil moisture at different depths over time, and many others – File T

 DSSATSens is a sensitivity analysis tool that allows a user to check the sensitivity of the model to changes in input parameters.
 In a standard sensitivity analysis all inputs are kept the same except for one or two inputs that are changed at a fixed interval from a starting to an ending value.
 In the DSSATSens tool the user selects the input parameter that he/she wants to change, its initial value, the interval, and the number of iterations.
 DSSATSens then creates a new crop model input file.
 Inputs that can be changed include cultivar selection, cultivar coefficients, crop management including planting date, spacing and plant density, soil profile and weather data.
 Other features will be added in the near future.